typelevel/squants/README.md

 Squants has built in support for 230 different units of measure

 For each Dimension a set of UOM objects implement a primary UOM trait typed to that Quantity.
-The UOM objects define the unit symbols and conversion factors.
+The UOM objects define the unit symbols, conversion factors, and factory methods for creating Quantities in that unit.

-For example UOM objects extending LengthUnit can be used to create Length quantities

 ### Quantity Implementations